-holds as an equality between power series in\/ $z$; and hence, if either has a positive radius of convergence, as an equality in a neighborhood of\/ $z=0$. \end{theorem} If the theorem applies, $\hat f$ is said to be the $(A,B)$-Vandermonde convolution transform of the sequence $f(k)$, $k\ge0$.
-If $f(0)=1,$ then $\hat f(0)=1$ also.
+holds as an equality between power series in\/ $z$; and hence, if either has a positive radius of convergence, as an equality in a neighborhood of\/ $z=0$. \end{theorem} If the theorem applies, the sequence $\hat f(n)$, $n\ge0$, will be called the $(A,B)$-Vandermonde convolution transform of the sequence $f(k)$, $k\ge0$.
+If $f(0)=1$, then $\hat f(0)=1$ also.
 For the inverse transform, see~\cite{Gould61}.

-\begin{definition} For each $\ell\in\mathbb{Z},$ the sequence $f_\ell(A,B;k),$ $k\ge0,$ is defined by
+\begin{definition} For each $\ell\in\mathbb{Z}$, the sequence $f_\ell(A,B;k)$, $k\ge0$, is defined by